Geared toward meeting the flexible scheduling needs of college students, the college program provides a variety of opportunities.

-- Be enrolled in college, preference is given to pre-medical career studies
+- College volunteer applicants must submit a transcript with a minimum 3.0 GPA; students must be enrolled in college, and preference is given to pre-medical career studies

-- Select a specific weekly service area and volunteer schedule
+- Work with Volunteer Services to select a specific weekly service area and volunteer schedule

 - Participate in an annual influenza vaccination each fall